-We have not paid any cash dividends on the shares of Common Stock to date and does not intend to pay cash dividends prior to the completion of the business combination.
+We have not paid any cash dividends on the Common Shares to date and does not intend to pay cash dividends prior to the completion of the business combination.
 The payment of cash dividends in the future will be dependent upon Tuatara's revenues and earnings, if any, capital requirements and general financial condition subsequent to the completion of the business combination.
 The payment of any cash dividends is within the discretion of the Board of Directors.